Mutual Fund Tax Guide

 This Tax Guide provides basic information about taxes; including an explanation of each tax form, frequently asked questions and answers, and where to go for further information.
 To download the guide click here.

 This Tax Guide is for informational purposes only and to assist you in your tax planning.
 Calamos Investments is not responsible for this content and recommends you consult your legal or tax advisor who can best assist you in preparing your tax return.

-Calamos announces the mutual funds that are anticipated to make capital gains distributions in 2014.
-For a list of long- and short-term estimated capital gains click here.
+Calamos announces the mutual funds to make capital gains distributions for 2014.
+For a list of long- and short-term capital gains click here.

 2013 Closed-End Fund Form 8937 – Organizational Actions